Vegetarianism in Hinduism: Lacto-vegetarian diet

 Vegetarianism is a dietary ideal among many Hindus, based on the concept of ahimsa—non-violence and compassion towards all beings.
 It is also considered sattvic, associated with qualities such as goodness, balance, and serenity that are conducive to spiritual progress.

 Lacto-vegetarianism is favoured by many Hindus; the diet includes milk-based foods and all non-animal derived foods, but excludes meat and eggs.
 Reasons for adopting such a diet include the principle of nonviolence (ahimsa) applied to animals, the intention to offer only vegetarian food to a Hindu's preferred deity and then to receive it back as prasāda, and the conviction that non-vegetarian food is detrimental for the mind and for spiritual development.

 A typical modern urban Hindu lacto-vegetarian meal is based on a combination of grains such as rice and wheat, legumes, green vegetables, and dairy products.
 Depending on the geographical region, the staples may also include millet-based flatbreads.
 Fat derived from slaughtered animals is avoided.

 A number of Hindus, particularly those following the Vaishnava tradition, refrain from eating onions and garlic, either totally or during the Chaturmasya period (roughly July to November of the Gregorian calendar).
 In Maharashtra, some Hindu families do not eat any eggplant preparations during this period either.
-Followers of the International Society for Krishna Consciousness (ISKCON, colloquially known as the Hare Krishnas) abstain from meat, fish, and fowl.
+Followers of the International Society for Krishna Consciousness (ISKCON) abstain from meat, fish, and fowl.
 Members of the related Pushtimargi sect also avoid certain vegetables such as onion, mushrooms, and garlic out of the belief that these are tamasic (producing dullness, lethargy, and inertia).
 The mainly Gujarati Swaminarayan movement staunchly adheres to a diet devoid of meat, eggs, seafood, onions, and garlic.

 Non-vegetarian diet

 Machher Jhol is a spicy fish stew, notably in Bengali and Odia cuisines in the eastern part of the Indian subcontinent.

 A significant portion of Hindus are non-vegetarians, although even those who identify as non-vegetarian eat very little meat.
 India has significantly lower meat consumption than other regions of the world.
 Non-vegetarian Indians mostly prefer poultry, fish, other seafood, goat, and sheep as their sources of meat.
 In Eastern and coastal south-western regions of India, fish and seafood are the staple of most of the local communities.
-As cows are considered sacred, many Hindus avoid eating the flesh of cows, and view this restriction as essential; in the Pew Research Center survey, 72% of Hindus said that someone who does not follow it cannot be a Hindu.
+As cows are considered sacred, many Hindus avoid eating the flesh of cows, and view this restriction as essential; in the Pew Research Center survey, 72% of Hindus said that those who do not follow this restriction cannot be Hindu.